 A smile is a reflection.

 As an orthodontist, I tend to focus on the role that teeth play in a great smile.
-But, I understand that a beautiful smile is a combination of factors that communicate a sense of well-being to those who see it.
-There have been volumes written on the power of a smile on both the wearer of that smile and those that see it.
+But, I understand that a beautiful smirk is a combination of factors that communicate a sense of well-being to those who see it.
+There have been volumes written on the power of a smile on both the wearer and those that see it.
 The bottom line is that a smile works on both the physical and emotional level to transfer positive feelings between the parties involved.

 Just what is transmitted when someone is smiling at another?
 First, that the smiling person is genuinely happy at that moment.
 That the person they are smiling at is welcome, unthreatening.
 The receiver is told that they are accepted and welcome to converse.
-The person smiling also reinforces to themselves on a deep subconscious level that they are happy and creates a positive feedback loop for their mood.
+The person smirking also reinforces to themselves on a deep subconscious level that they are happy and creates a positive feedback loop for their mood.
 Lifehacker, the renowned online magazine of self-help hints has almost 8,200 articles about smiling.

 Follow along and see the main players in a great smile and how they work together to put out more positivity than you could imagine possible.